 One of the most important art museums in the world is located in the magnificent Renaissance palace in Vienna.
 The Kunsthistorisches Museum, or the Museum of Art History in English, features exceptional collections of paintings.
 You can admire works of art by great Italian painters such as Raphael, Titian, and Caravaggio.

-Since you are already in Vienna, across the park is another great selection from the museum tours in Europe worth visiting.
+Since you are already in Vienna, across the park is another great selection of museum tours in Europe worth visiting.
 It is a Natural History Museum, housed in a 19th-century building.
 Entrance to this museum costs only 12 euros per person.

 Reserve your tickets for the Kunsthistorisches Museum ahead here.